 You will need one tackless strip for each step you have in your project area.
-Use your tin snips to cut each tackless strip 2-inches shorter than the width of the runner but make sure there is a nail within 1 inch of each end.
+Use your tin snips to cut each tackless strip two inches shorter than the width of the runner but make sure there is a nail within one inch of each end.

 Place a piece of scrap tackless strip against the back of the step then place a tackless strip in front of, center it, then butt it against the scrap with the pins facing the riser.
 Nail the riser in place and remove the scrap of wood.
 Repeat this step for each of the stairs in your project.